Road Safety Manual

 Regional analyses

-Figure 1.8 Distribution of deaths by road user type by WHO Region (Source: WHO, 2018)
+Figure 1.7 Distribution of road traffic deaths by road user type by WHO Region (Source: WHO, 2018)

 Future trend forecasts